GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/slippedVerticalFault/Example.rst

 For more information on defining finite elements numerical schemes, please see the dedicated :ref:`FiniteElement` section.

-The finite volume method requires the specification of a discretization scheme.
+The finite volume method, for the flow solver, requires the specification of a discretization scheme.
 Here, we use a two-point flux approximation scheme (``singlePhaseTPFA``), as described in the dedicated documentation (found here: :ref:`FiniteVolume`).